Home Movies (film): Production

 Home Movies came about from a film workshop Brian De Palma taught at Sarah Lawrence College, the aim of which was to provide students experience with all aspects of low-budget filmmaking, and demonstrate that commercial success could come from using modest resources.
+Many of the events that happen to Keith Gordon's character Dennis Byrd were modeled on events from De Palma's own adolescence.

-De Palma invested in the film's budget along with other investors such as Steven Spielberg, George Lucas, and star Kirk Douglas.
+De Palma invested in the film's budget along with other investors such as Steven Spielberg, George Lucas and star Kirk Douglas.
 The film's crew was made up entirely of Sarah Lawrence students.
 De Palma initially didn't intend to direct the film, but decided to step into the role as the budget grew in order to maintain order with the initial two month shoot stretching to a year.
 20th Century Fox and Orion Pictures both expressed interest in financing the Home Movies, but De Palma declined as he wanted to keep the film non-union in order to ensure his students got hands on experience.

 Release

 United Artists acquired the theatrical rights to Home Movies in February 1980 with plans to test market the film in major cities before moving to larger markets.
 Home Movies was released in New York City on May 16, 1980 earning around $12,000 after a one week screening.
-Brian De Palma blamed the weak opening on United Artists' meager marketing budget which lead to De Palma using $7,500 of his own money to buy newspaper ads to spread awareness while United Artists' executive Nathaniel Kwit said United Artists' was reluctant to open in New York and only did so because De Palma and the film's producers felt the director's loyal following in the city would help boost the film's profile.
-The failure of Home Movies lead to United Artist losing faith in the film no further attempts to theatrically market the film.
+De Palma blamed the weak opening on United Artists' meager marketing budget which lead to De Palma using $7,500 of his own money to buy newspaper ads to spread awareness while United Artists' executive Nathaniel Kwit said United Artists' was reluctant to open in New York and only did so because De Palma and the film's producers felt the director's loyal following in the city would help boost the film's profile.
+The failure of Home Movies led to United Artists losing faith in the film no further attempts to theatrically market the film.